edvargas/study/awsStudy.md

     - Overall, try to avoid using Elastic IP
         - They often reflect poor architectural decisions
         - Instead, use a random public IP and register a DNS name to it
-        - Or, as we will see later, use a Load Balancer and don't use a public IP
+        - Or, use a Load Balancer and don't use a public IP

 - Placement Groups
     - Sometimes you want control over the EC2 Instance placement strategy